bernd289/pds/README.md

 Changes in this Fork:
 - always the newest PDS and other Deps
 - newer Node version
-- migrated from Alpine to Debian
+- migrate base image from Alpine to Debian
 - few other little things

 Why I did this?
 - I prefer newer software
-- the official PDS image had some DNS issues with my setup (seems this was Alpine related)
+- the official PDS image had some DNS issues in my setup (seems this was Alpine related)